dddwa/dddperth-website/README.md

 ## CI / CD

-We use Azure DevOps for CI / CD.
-This is controlled via [.devops/azure-pipelines.yml](.devops/azure-pipelines.yml).
+We use Github Actions for CI / CD.
+This is controlled via [.github/workflows/build-and-deploy.yml](.github/workflows/build-and-deploy.yml).

 ## Tests